 There’s a lot that I love about Bristol, and one of them is the beautiful nature which lies just outside of the city centre.
 Bristol is a modern city, one of the biggest in the country, and there are so many things to do in the city that you’ll be able to keep yourself busy throughout your time here!

 Somerset, the county that borders Bristol, is a very rural county, with lots of charming villages and rolling hills.
-There are dozens of day trips from Bristol that are ideal for a nature hit near to the city!
+There are dozens of day trips from Bristol that are ideal for a nature hit near to the city, and countless nature walks in and around Bristol!

 There’s tonnes of history throughout the city – you should learn about it while here

-Bristol is an incredibly historic place – although some of its history is very shocking and shameful.
+Bristol is a very historic place – although many parts of its history are shocking and shameful.

 I think as someone living in Bristol, it’s essential to learn about the transatlantic slave trade.
-Bristol was one of the main places where slave trade was administered, a lot of slave traders lived here, and a lot of the buildings were built from the riches of slavery.
+Bristol was one of the main places where slave trade was administered, a lot of slave traders lived here, and most of the historic buildings were built from the riches of slavery.

 There are growing calls for a slavery museum to be established in Bristol, which I think would be a really important place for locals and tourists to learn about this awful part of history.